LafColITS/moodle-tool_hidecourses/README.md

 -----
 The tool adds two links to the category navigation block, "Hide all courses" and "Show all courses."
 Each will take the user to a page describing what will happen and requesting confirmation.
 On confirmation, Moodle will create an "[adhoc task](https://docs.moodle.org/dev/Task_API#Adhoc_tasks)" to change all the settings in the background.
 This requires the cron be enabled.
 Each setting change will be logged in the standard Moodle log store.

+If you're using Boost or a similar theme, you may need to access /course/index.php directly, navigate to the desired category, then click the edit cog at top right to reach the links.

 Configuration
 -------------
 The tool has no options but does require, as mentioned above, that cron be running.